reginaldford/sms/readme.md

 # How to Download and Run/Install a Release
 - At the [ Releases page ](https://github.com/reginaldford/sms/releases)  , under 'Assets', you can find binary executable files for Linux, OpenBSD, and FreeBSD You may rename the file to 'sms' and copy to anywhere you need.
-On most Linux/Unix systems, copying to somwhere like /usr/local/bin directory is a fine way to install the program.
+On most Linux/Unix systems, copying to somewhere like /usr/local/bin directory is a fine way to install the program.
 The program is small and portable, so you can have copies where necessary.

 # How to Compile for Latest Features